West Yorkshire & the North West call (01924) 681785

-Legionella Control & Prevention measures are just as important as the Risk Assessment and Legionella Testing.
-The Health & Safety Executives Approved Code of Practice for the Control of Legionella Bacteria (ACOP L8) gives guidance on effective control and prevention measures.
-Failure to establish, maintain and record the control and prevention measures undertaken can result in substantial fines, prosecution and even imprisonment.
+Legionella Control & Prevention measures are just as important as the risk assessment and testing.
+The HSE's ACOP L8 gives guidance on effective control and prevention measures.
+Failure to establish, maintain and record the measures undertaken can result in substantial fines, prosecution and even imprisonment.

 Are We Competent?
 As a Duty Holder or person in charge of premises it is your responsibility to ensure anyone who undertakes work in your property is competent to do so.
 At Water Wise we have over a decades water industry related experience and are;

-Thermostatic Mixing Valves or TMV's artificially adjust water temperatures to minimise the risk of scaulding.
-Unfortunately the temperature range that these valves adjust the water temperature too may promote bacterial growth.
+Thermostatic Mixing Valves or TMV's artificially adjust water temperatures to minimise the risk of scalding.
+Unfortunately, the temperature range that these valves adjust the water temperature too may promote bacterial growth.
 To minimise the risk Thermostatic Mixing Valves should be serviced and cleaned on a regular basis.

 Cold Water Storage Tanks